-Lures expanded in popularity after World War II with technical improvements in the mechanics of spinning reels.
-This opened to way for less skilled fishermen to adopt the sport.
+Fishing lures expanded in popularity after World War II with technical improvements in the mechanics of spinning reels.
+This opened the way for less skilled fishermen to adopt the sport.
 The increased demand for lures soon followed.
 Mepps came along at just the right time and became a dominant part of the market.
 For a number of years Sports Afield and Field and Stream magazines held an annual contest for the most productive lure.
-From 1973 until 1985, when the contest stopped, Mepps lures was the winner each year except 1978 when they were in second place, a fact the company feature prominently in their advertising.
+From 1973 until 1985, when the magazines ended their contest, Mepps lures won each year, except 1978 when they were in second place, a fact the company feature prominently in their advertising.

 Soon an industry was born.
 The first commercial lures were offered for sale in 1942.
 The Suick Thriller, which comes in many sizes and forms, has been a popular lure for fishermen angling for muskie and northern pike ever since.
 For four generations the Suick family has been manufacturing a wide variety of lures in Antigo.
 The company recently celebrated its 75th anniversary and is still a family owned enterprise.